Coding with Shards¶

 A Wire is made up of a sequence of shards, queued for execution from left to right, top to bottom.

-To create a Wire, we use defwire
+To create a Wire, we use @wire

 .